neeraj-kumar-yadav/first_demo/README.md

 # Flower Species Classification with CNN
 This project classifies images of flowers into five species using a Convolutional Neural Network (CNN).
-The model is trained on a dataset with images of lotus, orchids, roses, sunflowers, lilies and tulips.
+The model is trained on a dataset with images of lotus, orchids, sunflowers, lilies and tulips.

 ## Project Overview
 This deep learning project implements a CNN-based classification model that achieves high accuracy in categorizing flower species.
-Techniques like transfer learning with EfficientNetB0, VGG16, and InceptionV3 have been explored to optimize performance.
+Techniques like transfer learning with EfficientNetB0, Xception, and InceptionV3 have been explored to optimize performance.
 The final model is saved as final_model.h5 for future predictions and integration into applications.

 ## Table of Contents
 Project overview